+Dickinson College does not formally pre-approve courses for transfer.
+However, students should discuss their study abroad plans with their academic advisors prior to leaving Carlisle.
 Students should talk with their advisors about what may or may not fulfill Dickinson transfer credit requirements, specifically which courses taken abroad may fulfill major, minor, or distribution requirements.
-Students participating on Non-Dickinson programs must submit the Enrollment in Another Institution Form before going abroad.
 In some cases, conversations with appropriate department chairs may also be helpful.
 Departments on campus may require extra work for some courses, especially for advanced-level credit.
 It is the student's responsibility to inquire about extra work required.
 CGSE staff are available to answer general questions about transfer credit policies.